Location: University of Providence Library

-You are also welcome to drop-in at any point to see if a consultant is available to work with you.
+Students are also welcome to drop in at any point to see if a consultant is available.

 The Writing & Critical Thinking Center provides free writing support to the University of Providence community in the form of

 Writing is complex process.
-The Writing & Critical Thinking Center at University of Providence is here to help you engage successfully in that process throughout your time at the university.
-Writers of all abilities benefit from the opportunity to discuss their work, so we invite you to visit with us today.
-Our consultants can collaborate with you on writing projects at any stage, from initial brainstorming to final revision.
+The Writing & Critical Thinking Center at University of Providence is here to help students engage successfully in that process throughout their time at the university.
+Writers of all abilities benefit from the opportunity to discuss their work, so we invite students to visit with us today.
+Our consultants can collaborate on writing projects at any stage, from initial brainstorming to final revision.